theirc/airbel/src/_studies/strengthening-protection--reintegration-for-children-subject-to-armed-conflict.md

 start_date: 2019-09-11 00:00:00
 end_date: 2021-09-15 00:00:00
 title: >-
-  Strengthening protection & reintegration for children (SPARC): Evidence and action for children in armed conflict
+  Strengthening Protection and Reintegration for Children (SPARC): Evidence and action for children in armed conflict
 featured: false
 evergreen: true